mainmanchandler/ML-Emotion-Classification-Project/README.md

-Project a friend and I did for our machine learning course.
+This is a project my friend and I did for our machine learning course.

 Project Title